call203/call203/README.md

 Hi 👋 My name is Soyeon
 ==============================================================================================================================

-Frontend Developer
+Web Developer
 ------------------

-Front-end developer with experiences delivering innovative development solutions to drive business growth.
+Web developer with experiences delivering innovative development solutions to drive business growth.
 I have worked for a startup app company, where I took on significant responsibility, collaborated with other teams and thrives in fast-paced environments.

 Development Skills: